kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 This KEP makes the policy tolerate a bounded, benign per-node memory drift and re-baseline onto the current machine, while still failing on genuine hardware or configuration changes.
-The behavior is gated by the `MemoryManagerDriftTolerance` feature gate.
-The bound is auto-detected from the running kernel image size, and an operator option can disable or override it.
+The bound is derived from the size of the running kernel image, and a memory manager policy option can disable the tolerance or pin the bound.

+The mechanism is Linux-specific: the drift comes from Linux kernel behavior and the bound is read from `/proc/iomem`.
+It is validated on x86-64, where all the reports so far come from. arm64 is expected to behave the same (the kernel image is placed randomly by the EFI stub and `/proc/iomem` carries the same entries) and will be confirmed during alpha.
+On every other platform, including Windows, the memory manager keeps its exact comparison and this feature is a no-op.

 ## Motivation

 ### Background: why per-node MemTotal moves across a reboot

 Two independent effects, at very different scales, both change the per-node total that the policy checks.
+Kernel references below are to Linux 6.12 on x86-64; the mechanisms are unchanged since KASLR became the default.

 **1. KASLR relocation of the kernel image (major, MB-scale).** The physical half of `CONFIG_RANDOMIZE_BASE` (KASLR) chooses a random, 2 MiB-aligned base for the